jt-ziolo/jekyll-tutorial/README.md

   <!-- <h3 align="center">project_title</h3> -->

   <p align="center">
-    Result of following [Jekyll tutorial](https://jekyllrb.com/).
+    The end result of following the <a href="https://jekyllrb.com/docs/step-by-step/01-setup/">Jekyll tutorial</a>.
 Jekyll is a tool used to deploy static sites.
     <!-- <br /> -->
     <!-- <a href="https://github.com/jt-ziolo/jekyll-tutorial"><strong>Explore the docs »</strong></a> -->
     <!-- <br /> -->